mit-history/cfrp-hack/en/casting-registers.md

 _Notes:_

-- The foreign key constraint between this table and the parts table has been added only in the base of lights
+- The foreign key constraint between this table and the plays table has been added only in the casting table
-- It was not possible to do the same for the 'register_id' because there are 4310 values in this column which are not present in the register table.
+- It was not possible to do the same for the 'register_id' because there are 4310 values in this column which are not present in the registers table.
 - This should not happen: to be continued